setopsco/community-docs/ssh-proxy/README.md

 - Password (example: `password1`)
 - Database (example: `test_database`)

+ > You can get the Environment Variables from another app running a task: \
+ > `setops -p <PROJECT> -s <STAGE> --app web task:run -- printenv | grep DATABASE_URL`
+ >
+ > The DATABASE_URL has the following format: \
+ > `DATABASE_URL=postgresql://username:password@shared.something.eu-central-1.rds.amazonaws.com:5432/databasename`

 An example connection using using [Table Plus](https://www.tableplus.io/download) can be found in the picture below:

 ![Connection Screen](assets/connection1.png)

-If using PuTTY, remember to set the following option:
+If using PuTTY, remember to set the following option `Don't start a shell or command at all`:

 ![PuTTY SSH Tunnel](assets/connection2.png)